madvic2019/Raspberry-Photo-Frame/README.md

 The images are shown with text information: Location and Date of capture, if available.

-GPS coordinates are extracted from EXIF metadata, then converted to location name using online service GeoNames (using geopy wrapper)
+GPS coordinates are extracted from EXIF metadata, then converted to location name using online service GeoNames (using https://github.com/geopy/geopy)

 You need to set up an account (free) in www.geonames.org

-Optimized file list creation to enable (very) large images catalog.
-On creation of ifle list, only file name is checked,
+I also optimized the file list creation in order to manage large images catalogues.
+On creation of file list, only file name is checked, postpone costly operations (like EXIF data extraction) to the rendering phase.

-Persistent images list: enables restart with same images list and resume from last shown image.
+The images list is persistent, that enables restart with same images list and resume from last shown image.
+This is handy if you want to turn off the display and come back where you left (e.g. using crontab).
+You can even reboot the Raspberry and the Picture Frame resumes where it was before.

-    The program stores the list of files to be shown in {configfilename} and the last index used in  {configfilename}.num This way when program is stopped (or Raspberry rebooted, crashed, etc), it will retain the last status for next run, speeding up start up.
-This is helpful for very large number of images.
+The program stores the list of files to be shown in "configfilename" and the last index used in  "configfilename".num

-usage: FrameGeo.py [-h] [--config-file CONFIG] [--waittime WAITTIME]
+usage: python3 FrameGeo.py [-h] [--config-file CONFIG] [--waittime WAITTIME]
                    [--shuffle SHUFFLE] [--geouser GEOUSER]
                    [--dir-check DIRCHECKTM]
                    [ImagePath]